thomasjbradley/markbot/README.md

     # Will be skipped if validation isn’t also checked—the document must be valid first
     bestPractices: true

+    # Check if the headings are in the proper order and that the document starts with an <h1>
+    # Will be skipped if validation isn’t also checked—the document must be valid first
+    outline: true

     # Can be used to test for specific elements; each entry should be a valid CSS selector
     # Will be skipped if validation isn’t also checked—the document must be valid first
     # If given an array, the second argument can be a custom error message